pbs/vanna-js-client/README.md

 #### `AsyncSource`

-AsyncSource is the async version of `Source`.
+AsyncSource is the asynchronous version of `Source`.
 It is useful for getting features from APIs that involve asynchrony, such as fetching the list of features over the network, or from APIs like `IndexDB`.
 It will take a function that returns a promise of a list of features.